Dr Paul Young

 In my research career to date I have taken a lead in showing how critical consideration of ‘globalization’ can illuminate the way scholars understand Victorian literature, culture and society.
 My first book, Globalization and the Great Exhibition: The Victorian New World Order, argued that the Great Exhibition of 1851 was a decisive moment in the formation of a capitalist world picture that became extensively and durably embedded in Victorian society, that was transmitted throughout the nineteenth-century world, and that has exerted a strong hold over global politics and culture in the twentieth and twenty-first centuries.
 Since then I have published essays and articles considering how a range of literary and cultural forms – from Dickens’s novels to the Gothic mode to the Adventure story to geographical board games – can be understood with relation to nineteenth-century Britain’s global expansion.

-I am currently researching and writing a monograph provisionally entitled Carnivorous Empire: Adventure Fiction, British Culinary Culture and the Growth of Global Meat Markets, 1865-1915.
+I am currently researching and writing a monograph provisionally entitled Carnivorous Empire: Adventure Fiction and the Global Growth of Britain’s Meat Markets, 1865-1915.
 The book explores adventure fiction as culturally significant, socially pervasive literature that excited as well as reflected the various attitudes, expectations, hopes and fears that arose as ever larger numbers of British people looked to distant parts of the earth to put meat on their tables.
 Carnivorous Empire is contracted to Johns Hopkins University Press and scheduled for publication in 2021.

-Away from the subject of Victorian globalization, I have published work on Charles Dickens and Political Economy, Modernist literature and the world system, and co-edited (with Dr Rebecca Munford) a double special issue of the journal Literature Interpretation Theory entitled Neo-Victorianism: The Politics and Aesthetics of Appropriation.
-Together with colleagues from Exeter’s Centre for Victorian Studies, I edited Victorian Literature: A Sourcebook.
+Away from the subject of Victorian globalization, I have published work on Charles Dickens and Political Economy, Modernist literature and the world system, and co-edited a double special issue of the journal Literature Interpretation Theory entitled Neo-Victorianism: The Politics and Aesthetics of Appropriation.
+Together with colleagues from Exeter’s Centre for Victorian Studies I edited Victorian Literature: A Sourcebook.

 As the below list of students indicates, I am interested in supervising PhD projects in many different areas of Victorian literature and culture, as well as cultural forms, phenomena and discourses associated with other historical phases of globalization.
 I supervise projects that are registered within the Department of History as well as English.
 These projects draw particularly upon Exeter’s rich C19th archival holdings as well as the scholarly expertise to be found respectively in the Centre for Victorian Studies (https://humanities.exeter.ac.uk/english/research/centres/victorian/), the Centre for Imperial and Global History (https://humanities.exeter.ac.uk/history/research/centres/imperialandglobal/), and the Wellcome Centre for Cultures and Environments of Health (https://www.exeter.ac.uk/departments/cceh/).
 The majority of my students use their work in order to engage in interdisciplinary discussions and debates.